 Embarking on a family vacation is a terrific way to make life-long memories together—though the occasion may come with its fair share of stress.
 Unfortunately, moody teens and expressive little ones often become overwhelmed while away from home, overstimulated and overtired from excessive traveling.

-Though a meltdown or two is to be expected, you can prevent tantrum-filled days and restless nights by following the tips below.
+Though a meltdown or two is to be expected, you can prevent tantrum-filled days and restless nights by staying in a private villa and following the tips below.

 Avoid road trips where possible